 We're all accustomed to the informal gatherings where we just grab a paper plate and cup and run with it.
 Those are indeed tons of fun.
 But I wanted this to be different - an experience.
 So here are a few pointers on how I went about it.

 A simple gathering is elevated when the "dining" area has clearly been marked.
 Think of the items you'd expect to find in a sit-down restaurant, and have these things available at your guests' place setting.

 Of course you could splurge for high-end dinnerware.
 However, most of the items in the table setting below cost only $1 dollar.
 If you have a Dollar Tree in your area, the white, restaurant quality dishes and glassware are real game changers!
 The pink salad plates are upcycled dollar plates from a previous craft project.
 I explain how I made them in this post.

 Don't have a dining room?
 A semi-formal dining space can be created with whatever surface you have available.
 Do you have a coffee table?
 Just place a runner on it and use smaller plates.
 Is there only floor space available?
 Place a piece of plywood or particle board atop a few paint cans.
 Spread a blanket or tablecloth on it, scatter a few floor pillows and arrange your dinner table there.
-The three images below show how a coffee table is transformed into a standard height dinner table for six.
-To find out more about this dining space option, click here or on any of the images below.
+The image to the right is a coffee table that can be transformed into a standard height dinner table for six.
+To find out more about this dining space option, click here or on the image itself below.

 2. Make a Simple Meal Look Expensive